 While competition from European and Asian brands is fierce, the Cadillac warranty has some features that push the brand above notable rivals.
 In our 2018 review of 35 new car warranties, we ranked Cadillac’s warranty in the top third, which puts it ahead of Audi, BMW, and Mercedes-Benz, but behind Genesis, Jaguar, Infiniti, and Lincoln.

-We’ll take an in-depth look at the Cadillac new vehicle limited warranty for 2020 and also show options for extended Cadillac warranty coverage, either from the brand or the aftermarket.
+We’ll take an in-depth look at the Cadillac new vehicle limited warranty for 2020-2021 vehicles and also show options for extended Cadillac warranty coverage, either from the brand or the aftermarket.

 In this article: